gagibran/udemy-java-the-complete-java-developer-course/README.md

 ```
 This prints out `10`.

 If we try to access an element that's not been allocated to the array, like `System.out.println(integerArray[11])`, it won't compile.
+We'll get an `ArrayIndexOutOfBoundsException`.

 Since an `int` type defaults to 0, all other elements in this array will be 0.